Chalcedonian schism: Justinian

 The conference gave Justinian the impression that further interfaith discussion could alleviate the religious division in his empire.
 To promote theopaschism and help his Miaphysite subjects integrate into the state church, he had the hymn Only-begotten Son added to the order of the eucharistic synaxis.
 During this time, in 535, Severus himself came to Constantinople, where Theodora sheltered him and hundreds of his followers in the Palace of Hormisdas.
 There, he entered negotiations with Patriarch Anthimus over a plan to reunite the two churches which would have involved the Miaphysites accepting Chalcedon.
 However, when Pope Agapetus visited Constantinople in February 536, Justinian had to tone down his religious tolerance.
 He convened another synod in May which condemned Anthimus, Severus, and other Miaphysite leaders.
-Severus and his followers had to flee back to Egypt, while Anthimus was hidden by Theodora in her palace until her death 12 years later.
+Imperial recognition to the papacy of Theodosius I was revoked and emperor chose Paul to replace him as the Patriarch of Alexandria.
+As deposition of Theodosius and installation of Paul was not recognized by the Miaphysites, from thereon, Patriarchate of Alexandria was duplicated permanently into parallel Greek and Coptic churches, while Severus and his followers had to flee back to Egypt, and Anthimus was hidden by Theodora in her palace until her death 12 years later.
 But even after this, Justinian (through Theodora's mediation) maintained respectful relations with his Miaphysite subjects.

 In stark contrast to the 530s, the 540s were marked by unrelenting disaster.
 In 540, the Sasanians captured, looted, burned and deported the population of Antioch, while the Ostrogothic king Totila retook almost all of Italy.
 The Plague of Justinian also swept the empire from 541 to 543, killing 10,000 people a day in Constantinople alone.
 Justinian apparently interpreted all these disasters as signs of God's anger with the schism, and so redoubled his efforts to repair it.
 This was urgent, as separate Miaphysite churches and ecclesiastical hierarchies were being established around this time.
-In Syria, Jacob Baradaeus and John of Tella were worsening the schism by performing thousands of "underground" ordinations, under the belief that sacraments from Chalcedonian priests were invalid.
+In Syria, Jacob Baradaeus and John of Tella were worsening the schism by performing thousands of "underground" ordinations, under the belief that Sacraments from Chalcedonian priests were invalid.